Types of Pricing Strategies in Marketing: A Quick Guide

 3) Dynamic Pricing

-The flexible pricing model focuses on changing the price of a product or service from time to time based on changing market tread and consumer demands.
+The flexible pricing model focuses on changing the price of a product or service from time to time based on changing market trends and consumer demands.
 Many businesses these days use analytics and algorithms to determine the price of a product or service based on real-time information like current demand, competitors’ pricing, and market trends.
 You can use AI-driven software solutions to keep the price of a product or service dynamic according to current demand and prevailing rate.

 4) Freemium Pricing